ohlab/SMEG/README.md

       /path/to/folder/haplotype_2.fa

 **SMEG assumes DESMAN-reconstituted haplotypes are core genes and of the same length and order [this is usually the default output for DESMAN haplotypes anyway]**.
 Note that incorrect strain identification will impact SMEG’s accuracy using this option, because only user-supplied strains are used to estimate growth rate.

+**------ Coverage requirements ------**

+SMEG can accurately detect clusters at up to 0.5x coverage.
+However, it requires cluster coverage of 5x and 0.5x for microbes with high- and low- within-species genetic diversity, respectively, to accurately estimate growth rate.
+We recommend a 5x cutoff without a priori knowledge of the genomic characteristics of the species of interest.

 # Output